 Comprehensive training is provided to employees to enhance their awareness and understanding of modern slavery, human trafficking and whistleblowing, including indicators and prevention strategies.
 This training also forms a part of new employee onboarding.

-Lyst is committed to continuously monitoring and evaluating our efforts to combat modern slavery.
-We regularly review our policies, procedures and due diligence processes to ensure their effectiveness.
-We collaborate with relevant stakeholders, including expert sustainability consultants and advisors, to share best practices and promote a collective response to eradicating modern slavery.
+We review our policies, procedures and due diligence processes annually to ensure their effectiveness and alignment with evolving legal requirements and best practice.
+We collaborate with relevant stakeholders, including expert sustainability consultants and advisors, to share insights and promote a collective response to eradicating modern slavery.

 We are dedicated to making continual improvements in our efforts to combat modern slavery.
 In the coming years, we will:

 Lyst is fully committed to eradicating modern slavery in all its forms.
 We will remain vigilant in our efforts to ensure that our operations, supply chains and business relationships are free from any form of slavery or human trafficking.
-By working collaboratively with our stakeholders, we can make a positive impact and contribute to the global fight against modern slavery.
+By working collaboratively with our stakeholders, we can make a measurable impact and contribute to the global fight against modern slavery.

 This statement has been approved on behalf of the Board of Directors of Lyst Ltd.